CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery

 Another approach involves equipping robots with onboard illumination systems \cite{crocetti2025active}.
 However, in certain rich environments such as underground tunnels or disaster zones, the Tyndall effect causes the light to scatter off airborne particles, saturating the camera view with undesirable visual artefacts and occluding key features in the scene.
 This method also suffers from overexposure, specular reflection, and increased power consumption.
 Moreover, the use of active illumination can produce strong shadows that obscure structural details and complicate downstream vision tasks such as object detection and localisation.
 To address these challenges, this work explores the use of infrared (IR) imaging, particularly active IR systems that operate independently of ambient illumination.
 As seen in \autoref{fig:dark_scene}, the dark scene captured by the RGB camera fails to present good visual cues, whereas the same scene in the IR spectrum can be visualised with several objects in the scene.
-Although IR cameras are promising for dark-scene perception, they are not without their own limitations.
-Passive IR sensors, which operate without emitters, avoid structured-light artefacts but are typically expensive and limited to low-resolution outputs, making them impractical for robotics.
-Active IR systems, introduce structured light patterns that degrade image quality, interfere with feature extraction, and disrupt high-level perception tasks such as object detection, tracking, and SLAM.
+Although IR cameras are less susceptible to such scattering due to its longer wavelength and are promising for dark-scene perception, they are not without their own limitations.
+Passive IR sensors, which operate without emitters, avoid structured-light artefacts but are typically expensive and limited to low-resolution outputs.
+Conversely, active IR systems often rely on structured light or flash patterns, and while these provide better penetration through dusty scenes than having an ambient light in extreme low-light scenes, the resulting high-intensity reflections and projected patterns can interfere with feature extraction, and disrupt downstream perception tasks such as object detection and Simultaneous Localisation and Mapping (SLAM).